 - Road regulations knowledge

 - Passenger endorsement (P)

 CDL Truck and Bus Driving

 November 2020 – Current

 - Troubleshoot problems with delivery and make arrangements for optimal outcomes.

-- Contribute to company’s growth by ensuring that product is delivered on time and in good condition.
+- Lead a team of 10 drivers and contribute to 35% of the company’s growth by ensuring that the products are delivered on time and in good condition.